 - Two nodes connected to the same internal network may be connected directly.

-- Examples are some NAT VPS, or Alibaba Cloud servers with Classic Networking.
+- Examples are some NAT VPSes, or Alibaba Cloud servers with Classic Networking.

 Here is my recommendation for tunneling software: